Ulmus microcarpa: Pests and diseases

-No information available; U. microcarpa was not known in the United States when the majority of Asiatic elms were screened for resistance to Dutch elm disease by the late George Ware at the Morton Arboretum, Illinois, in the early 1990s.
+U. microcarpa was not known in the United States when the majority of Asiatic elms were screened for resistance to Dutch elm disease by the late George Ware at the Morton Arboretum, Illinois, in the early 1990s.

 Cultivation

 U. microcarpa is very rare in cultivation outside China, and accessions are (2019) restricted to two arboreta in the United States and four in the UK.
 The tree was one of 12 Chinese species under evaluation at the Morton Arboretum, Illinois, in 2009 by the late Dr George Ware.